daniel99estrada/Booking-Agent/README.md

 Final project for Data Structures.

-Possible things to do.
+Some ideas of things we could do.
 Create a User class.
 Create a graph of city connections.
 Eg London connects to Frankfurt, Paris, and Miami.
 Miami connects to New York, London and Buenos Aires.
-New York connects to Frankfurt, Miami and Ontario.
 Create a CityNode Class.